The Yakuza: Sydney Pollack

 Sydney Pollack then became attached.
 Schrader says that Pollack wanted rewrites, notably a "softening" of the Harry character.
 Schrader says "I was fired, because I was unable to write what Sydney wanted.
 Sydney and I did not get along well, and he needed someone of his own age, whose work he respected, for feedback."
 Robert Towne came on to rewrite the film for $150,000.

 Robert Redford was also interested but then decided he was not old enough.

+Tetsurō Tamba was originally cast as Goro, but departed on short notice due to a scheduling conflict.

 Filming

+Principal photography began on March 19, 1974.
+Shooting took place at various locations in Tokyo, Osaka, and Kyoto.
+A sequence was filmed at the Kyoto International Conference Center.
+The director of photography, Kōzō Okazaki, was hired because he one of the few cinematographers in Japan who had experience with American directors (having shot Anatahan for Josef von Sternberg).
+Production later moved to Los Angeles for the film's opening scenes.

 Pollack remarked in interviews on complications of filming in Japan, using Japanese crews and technicians, and adopting techniques and practices of Japanese filmmaking.
 Beyond language barriers, there were creative approaches that he synthesized into the film for being appropriate for the subject matter.

 Soundtrack

 The musical score for The Yakuza was composed by Dave Grusin.
 The score applies both Western and Eastern musical influences in what director Sydney Pollack described as a way that "felt and sounded Japanese without being too strange for western ears."
+It featured percussion by Emil Richards and bass flautist Jerome Richardson.

 A soundtrack album was released by Film Score Monthly in July 2005.